 - dome fouling by deposition of dust, dew, rain or snow.
 Fouling results in undefined measurement uncertainty (sensitivity and directional error are no longer defined).
 This should be solved by regular inspection and cleaning. - sensor instability.
 Maximum expected sensor aging is specified per instrument as its non-stability in [% change / year].
 In case the sensor is not recalibrated, the uncertainty of the sensitivity gradually will increase.
 This is solved by regular recalibration. - moisture condensing under pyranometer domes resulting in a slow change of sensitivity (within specifications).
 This is solved by regular replacement of desiccant or by maintenance (drying the entire sensor) in case the sensor allows this.
 For nonserviceable sensors like most second class pyranometers, this may slowly develop into a defect.
-For first class and secondary standard models (for instance model SR11 first class pyranometer and SR20-D2 digital secondary standard pyranometer) extra desiccant (in a set of 5 bags in an air tight bag) is available.
+For Class B and Class A models (for instance model SR15 Class B pyranometer and SR20-D2 digital Class A pyranometer) extra desiccant (in a set of 5 bags in an air tight bag) is available.